 Blending essential oils is both art and science.
 It can be very complicated or very simple.
 Best to start with simple!
 A basic rule of thumb is to make a 2% dilution of any essential oil.
 That translates to about 12 drops of essential oil into one ounce of carrier oil.
 Easy peasy.

 If you are new to aromatherapy, you might do best to first decide what you want to use the oils for.
-Research which oils are most commonly used for those issues and let your nose guide you.
+Research which oils are most commonly used for your particular interest and let your nose guide the way.
 Place one or two drops of your chosen oils into one ounce of carrier oil.
 Mix and let the blend rest uncapped for 10-30 minutes.
 Now start building.
 Play with the ratio, adding a few drops at a time until you get a blend you love.

 And don’t forget to write down your recipe!
 There’s nothing more frustrating than developing the perfect essential oil blend, only to forget what you put in it!